by James Kenney

 When that album stiffed, Epic dropped them for good.
 Thank God.

 Yes, Heaven Tonight or In Color will always be the high-water marks.
 But when I don’t feel like playing Heaven Tonight, it’s genuinely nice to have ten or so decent new Trick tracks waiting in the wings.
-It’s also wild that this “late” period has now stretched on for over thirty years, with Bun E. Carlos replaced by Rick Nielsen’s kid.
+It’s also wild that this “late” period has now stretched on for over thirty years, with, alas, Bun E. Carlos replaced by Rick Nielsen’s kid.

 Which brings us to the new album, All Washed Up.

 The title alone feels like a Cheap Trick joke—self-deprecating, stubborn, a little goofy.
 The record opens well and then does what Cheap Trick has always done best: it kicks in.
 Zander still sounds like Zander.
-The band still sounds like it enjoys rocking, not because it has to, but because it wants to.
+The band still sounds like it enjoys recording not because it has to, but because it wants to.

 The songs land somewhere between very good and perfectly adequate, which, at this point, is fine.
 There are hard rockers.
 There are Beatlesque ballads.
 It’s all there.
 Who’s complaining?